zchee/golang-wiki/gopls.md

 Please see all available issues under the [gopls label](https://github.com/golang/go/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Agopls) on the Go issue tracker.
 Any issue without an assignee and with the label "Suggested" is fair game - just assign yourself or comment on the issue before you begin working!

-## Frequently Asked Questions (FAQ)
+## FAQ

-- **Is `gopls` a typo?** The name has been questioned a lot, but yeah, basically the idea is that gopls works both as a language server and as a command line tool.
-So writing something like "gopls define" would read as "go please define", which we thought sounded kind of cool.
-Apparently most people aren't big fans of it though.
-Ref: https://go-review.googlesource.com/c/tools/+/158197/
+- **Why is it called `gopls`?** Since `gopls` works both as a language server and as a command line tool, we wanted a name that could be used as a verb.
+For example, `gopls check` should read as "go please check."
+See: [golang.org/cl/158197](https://golang.org/cl/158197).

 ## Additional Information